 To read more about vaccinating your puppy, please click here.

 Join our Health Club and get your puppy's vaccinations for free!

-It has been announced that from 6th April 2016, it will be compulsory for every dog owner in England to have to have his or her dog microchipped by the time they are 8 weeks old.
+On the 6th April 2016, it became compulsory for every dog owner in England to have to have his or her dog microchipped by the time they are 8 weeks old.
 According to the government, owners who do not comply with the new law risk face fines of up to £500.
 We think it’s great news as it means more lost pets will be reunited with their owners, rather than ending up in rehoming shelters.